 Increasingly, much of our material is also available electronically.
 The international section of Westlaw contains about 5 full text New Zealand journals, including some titles not held here at IALS library (New Zealand Business Law Quarterly, New Zealand Journal of Public and International Law, New Zealand Journal of Taxation Law and Policy).
 It also has good coverage of business and trade press, including local and national New Zealand newspapers.
-Hein Online also has 17 full text New Zealand journals included in its database.
+Hein Online also has over 20 full text New Zealand journals included in its database.
 The New Zealand Law Journal is available in full on the Lexis database, and some New Zealand titles are indexed on CaseBase (mentioned above)

 Although we do hold some legal directories for New Zealand, we have nothing very recent.
 Online resources are more likely to be up to date.
 For a directory of New Zealand lawyers it would probably be best to consult the website of the New Zealand Law Society, which has up to date listings of New Zealand practitioners and can be searched by area or by specialism.
 The Directory of Decisions, a project of the University of Waikato, is another freely available web directory, which aims to list the Courts, Tribunals, Statutory Authorities, and other such bodies in New Zealand which make legal or quasi-legal decisions and reports.
 It provides, or links to: